Breast milk storage: Do's and don'ts

-While further research is needed on whether previously frozen milk that's been thawed can be frozen again and safely used, many experts recommend discarding thawed milk that isn't used within 24 hours.
+More research is needed on whether previously frozen milk that's been thawed can be frozen again and safely used.
+However, many experts recommend discarding thawed milk that isn't used within 24 hours.

 Does thawed breast milk smell or look different from fresh breast milk?

 The color of your breast milk might vary slightly depending on your diet.
 Also, thawed breast milk might seem to have a different odor or consistency than freshly expressed milk.
 It's still safe to feed to your baby.
 If your baby refuses the thawed milk, shortening the storage time might help.

 April 27, 2022

 Sign up for free, and stay up to date on research advancements, health tips and current health topics, like COVID-19, plus expertise on managing health.